space-cat28/ASL-Recognition/README.md

-# ASL-Recognition
-Deep Learning project: Train a convolutional neural network to classify images of ASL letters
+Train a convolutional neural network to classify images of ASL letters